Acid Reflux Medication

 • Lying down within 3 hours of eating a meal

-Acid reflux in pregnancy is quite common, but can be very irritating and uncomfortable.
+Acid reflux in pregnancy is quite common and can be very irritating and uncomfortable.
 In pregnancy, hormonal changes cause the lower oesophageal muscle to relax, which means the acids in the stomach may travel up.
-Secondly, as the baby grows in the uterus it puts pressure on the stomach, which causes acid and food to push back up.
+Secondly, as the baby grows in the uterus, it puts pressure on the stomach, which causes acid and food to push back up.

 In the first trimester, you may experience heartburn or acid reflux due to the oesophageal muscles moving food more slowly into your stomach.
 Your stomach may also take longer to empty.
 As the pregnancy progresses to the third trimester, the size of the baby can push against the stomach and affect its normal position.

-For more persistant and severe acid reflux, oral capsules and tablets can be used known as Proton Pump Inhibitors:
+For more persistent and severe acid reflux, oral capsules and tablets can be used known as Proton Pump Inhibitors:

 Below is a table of some popular acid reflux treatments available at Click2Pharmacy.
 Acne prescription medication can be purchased through the online clinic.